renpy/renpy/sphinx/source/screens.rst

 * :ref:`Common Properties <common-properties>`
 * :ref:`position-style-properties`

+If you provided `focus` to your nearrect, it should only be added to the screen when the appropriate focus has been captured.
+To check that use the :func:`GetFocusRect` function.

 Nearrect differes from the other layouts in that it positions its child near the given rectangle, rather than inside it.
 The child is first rendered with the full width available, and the maximum of the height above and height below